 The District recognizes the responsibility to provide an environment for students and staff that is free of sexual harassment and intimidation.
-The District policies on sexual harassment will be posted in each building and are available upon request to all employees and students.
-The District makes every effort to educate students as to the definition of sexual harassment and the identification of behaviors considered to be unacceptable.
+District policies on sexual harassment are posted in each building and are available upon request to all employees and students.
+The district makes every effort to educate students and staff as to the definition of sexual harassment and the identification of behaviors considered to be unacceptable.